 The advertisement of our products is subject to extensive regulations in most of the markets in which we do business, including the United States.
-Our independent consultants may fail to comply with such regulations governing the advertising of our products or business opportunity and regulators may hold us responsible for the violations of our independent consultants.
+Our independent consultants may fail to comply with such regulations governing the advertising of our products or business opportunity, and regulators may hold us responsible for the violations of our independent consultants.
 In the U.S., our products are sold principally as dietary supplements and cosmetics and are subject to rigorous FDA regulations limiting the types of therapeutic claims that can be made relating to the products.
 The treatment or cure of disease, for example, is not a permitted claim for our products.
 In the U.S., the FTC and states' attorneys general are primarily responsible for providing consumer protection by, among other things, investigating and initiating enforcement actions against business practices it deems deceptive or fraudulent.
-We cannot ensure that all marketing materials used by our independent consultants comply with applicable regulations, including bans on false and advertising, misrepresentation, significant financial penalties, costly mandatory product recalls and relabeling requirements, any of which could have a material adverse effect on our results of operations and financial condition.
+We cannot ensure that all marketing materials used by our independent consultants comply with applicable regulations, including bans on false and misleading product and earnings potential related claims.
+If our independent consultants fail to comply with these restrictions, then we could be subjected to claims of false advertising, misrepresentation, significant financial penalties, costly mandatory product recalls and relabeling requirements, any of which could have a material adverse effect on our results of operations and financial condition.